Tanzania wants to power ahead

-Muhongo, who was teaching at university until his appointment last year, was speaking during a break at the Mining Indaba conference in Cape Town, where he was attending to attract investment to the resources sector of the East African country.
+Muhongo, who was teaching at a university until his appointment last year, was speaking during a break at the Mining Indaba conference in Cape Town, which he was attending to attract investment to the resources sector of the East African country.

 "This is a country that gives equal opportunities to all investors.
 We are inviting investors from around the world.
-We have no problem with Chinese investment, however," he says.
+We have no problem with Chinese investment," he says.

-Tanzania has an abundance of natural resources from gold, lead, zinc, platinum and titanium as well as coal and uranium deposits to a huge range of gemstones.
+Tanzania has an abundance of natural resources, including gold, lead, zinc, platinum and titanium as well as coal and uranium deposits and a huge range of gemstones.

-The problem is that with a GDP at $24 billion (18 billion euros), it doesn't have the financial muscle to develop them on its own and needs external players to help.
+The problem is that with a GDP at $24 billion, it doesn't have the financial muscle to develop them on its own and needs external players to help.